-We are offering \$125.0 million in aggregate principal amount of 4.75% notes due 2026 (the "Notes").
+We are offering \$\frac{million in aggregate principal amount of \frac{\pi}{n}\$ notes due 2026 (the "Notes").
 The Notes will mature on January 31, 2026.
-We will pay interest on the Notes on We are offering \$125.0 million in aggregate principal amount of 4.75% hotes the 2020 (the Notes of the Notes will mature on January 31, 2020.
-We will pay interest on the Notes the 2020 (the Notes of the Notes will mature on January 31 of each year, beginning July 31, 2021.
+We will pay interest on the Notes on January 31 and July 31 of each year, beginning July 31, 2021.
 We may redeem the Notes in whole or in part at any time or from time to time, at the redemption price set forth under the section titled "Description of the Notes-Optional Redemption" in this prospectus supplement.
 In addition, holders of the Notes can require us to repurchase some or all of the Notes at a purchase price equal to 100% of their principal amount, plus accrued and unpaid interest to, but not including, the repurchase date, upon the occurrence of a Change of Control Repurchase Event (as defined herein).
 The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

 The Notes will be our direct unsecured obligations and rank equal in right of payment with all outstanding and future unsecured, unsubordinated indebtedness issued by us.
-Because the Notes will not be secured by any of our assets, they will be effectively subordinated to all of our existing and future secured indebtedness (or any indebtedness that is initially unsecured as to which we subsequently grant a security interest) to the extent of the value of the assets securing such indebtedness.
+Because the Notes will not be secured by any of our assets, they will be effectively subordinated to all of our existing and future secured indebtedness (or any indebtedness that is initially unsecured as to which we subsequently grant a security interest) to the extent of the value of the value of the assets securing such indebtedness.
 The Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries because the Notes will be obligations exclusively of Fidus Investment Corporation and not of any of our subsidiaries.
 The Notes will be senior in right of payment to any future outstanding series of our preferred stock.
 None of our subsidiaries is a guarantor of the Notes and the Notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
 As of September 30, 2020, we had \$352.3 million of debt outstanding of which \$329.3 million was unsecured and unsubordinated indebtedness and \$23.0 million was secured indebtedness.
 None of our current indebtedness will be subordinated to the Notes.